TheSimpleFella/DNS-Setting/README.md

 - Windows 11 PC

 <h2>A brief look at the steps.</h2>
-I show how I conneected the client DNS to the DC successfully.
+I show how I connected the client DNS to the DC successfully.
 Enjoy the slides.

 <h2>Screenshots of Steps</h2>